csandker/csandker.github.io/_posts/2022-05-21-Offensive-Windows-IPC-3-ALPC.md

 	SIZE_T ViewSize;
 } ALPC_DATA_VIEW_ATTR, * PALPC_DATA_VIEW_ATTR;
 {% endhighlight %}
 - **Context Attribute**: The context attribute stores pointers to user-specified context structures that have been assigned to a specific client (communication port) or to a specific message.
 The context structure can be any arbitrary structure, for example a unique number, and is meant to identify a client.
 The server can extract and reference the port structure to uniquely identify a client that send a message.
-An example of a port structure I used can be found [here](TODO-LINK_GITLAB).
+An example of a port structure I used, can be found [here](https://github.com/csandker/InterProcessCommunication-Samples/blob/master/ALPC/CPP-ALPC-Basic-Client-Server/CPP-Util/ALPC.h#L424-L428).
 The kernel will set in the sequence number, message ID and callback ID to enable structured message handling (similar to TCP).
 This message attribute can always be extracted by the receiver of a message, the sender does not have to specify this and cannot prevent the receiver from accessing this.
 The structure of this attribute is shown below:
 {% highlight c++ linenos %}
 typedef struct _ALPC_CONTEXT_ATTR {
 	PVOID PortContext;